What 2023 Will Hold For Sales Teams

-As part of Solutions Review’s Expert Insights Series—a collection of contributed articles written by industry experts in enterprise software categories—Yamini Bhat, the co-founder and CEO of Vymo, outlines what will (and won’t) work for sales teams in 2023 and beyond.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Yamini Bhat, the co-founder and CEO of Vymo, outlines what will (and won’t) work for sales teams in 2023 and beyond.

 There was plenty of promise in early 2020 when sales predictions included personalization, the use of analytics, and the need for optimized solutions.
 Then COVID-19 changed everything and saw the world exponentially embracing digital options.
 As online buying experiences got faster and sleeker, people became accustomed to a seamless experience with superior customer engagement.
 These expectations also influence the workplace.
 As customer journeys continue to be phygital—the integration of physical and digital elements—sales leaders need to look at these trends to determine what will work for their teams in the year ahead.

 Is there a fail-proof strategy to win over customers?
 Here’s what will work and what won’t.

 Building intuitive customer journeys

 Netflix offers personalized movie recommendations by combing through tons of data points.
 By one estimate, a whopping 80 percent of the content viewed on the platform came via the recommendation system.
 Once the credits roll, viewers are directed to the next episode of the series or another similar offering.
 Amazon, Spotify, and even FedEx have heavily invested in understanding how customers use their platforms.
 The ability to intelligently guess a customer’s needs or become a one-stop shop is now a primary business objective and differentiator in the market.

 Customers do not have the patience to wait out the purchase lifecycle.
 Real value resides not only in the products and services a company provides but also in its delivery.
 Therefore, sellers must leverage the right tools and analytics to build a journey that addresses the buyers’ needs.